This is my perspective on the death penalty through logic, math and the Bible.

 Let’s do the math, considering the average offender’s habit to re-offend.

-Each killer will kill three more people.
+Each killer, kills three more people.

-Every rapist will rape three more victims.
+Every rapist, rapes three more victims.

 Every child sex trafficker will traffick three more children.